 I have just put the Thermomix Method for the Chocolate Chip Cookies on this blog, as one of my first posts was a Chocolate Chip Cornflake Cookie and it is pretty much the same recipe, you just omit the cornflakes.
 So if you don’t need the Thermomix Version, please just click on the link and you can go visit that recipe and read about my dad’s love of biscuits.

-Ingredients – makes 36 biscuits
+Ingredients – Makes approximately 36 biscuits

 100g brown sugar